py-bbn

 Potential.

-pybbn.associational.create_finding_evidences(n: Any, values: List[str], evidences: List[float]) DataFrame
+pybbn.associational.create_finding_evidences(n: Any, values: list[str], evidences: list[float]) DataFrame

 Create finding evidences.
 Finding evidence values must be either 0 or 1.